magnetbrains-bit/Real-Estate-Valuation-Engine/README.md

 ## 📂 Project Structure

 The repository is organized to separate development, data, and deployment assets, following professional data science project standards.
+##
 real_estate_engine/
 │
 ├── app.py # The main Streamlit application script
-├── requirements.txt # A list of all necessary Python packages ├── LICENSE # Project license file (if you added it)
+├── requirements.txt # A list of all necessary Python packages ├── LICENSE # Project license file
 │
 ├── mumbai_price_model_optimized.joblib # The final, trained model file
 ├── geocoded_mumbai_data.csv # The clean data used by the app ├── training_columns.joblib # The "blueprint" of columns for the model │
-├── assets/ # Optional: Folder for images & GIFs for the README │ └── app_demo.gif
+├── assets/ # Folder for images & GIFs for the README │ └── app_demo.gif
 │
 ├── data/ # Folder for RAW, unprocessed data